The Best Affordable Housing Property Management Software

 What is Affordable Housing Property Management Software?

 Affordable housing property management software is a tool used by property owners and government agencies that includes specific features for low-income properties.
-These features include compliance with regulations like Low Income Housing Tax Credit (LIHTC), subsidy tracking, document management, and income verification.
+These features include compliance with regulations like the Low Income Housing Tax Credit (LIHTC), subsidy tracking, document management, and income verification.

 Key Features